-A generator heater is used to help keep the generator free of condensation when the generator set is not running.
+A generator heater(s) is used to help keep the generator free of condensation when the generator set is not running.
 During cool and humid conditions, condensation may form within a generator, creating flashing and shock hazards.

 AWARNING Water or moisture inside a generator increases the possibility of flashing and electrical shock, which can cause equipment damage and severe personal injury or death.
 Do not use a generator which is not dry inside and out.

-The heater is equipped with a power cord that terminates with a 120V NEMA plug.

-Connect the heater to a source of power that will be on during the time the generator set is not running.
+Figure 6-5 illustrates the installation of two heater elements.
+Connect the heater(s) to a source of power that will be on during the time the engine is not running.
+Power connections are made to the terminal block in the heater terminal box.
+Be sure the supply voltage and circuit amperage is correct for the heater element rating.